March 4, 2026

 Anyone else you woke to beg a meal from

-would have come at you with arrows, or the point of a spear.
+would come at you with arrows, or the point of a spear.

 But even though companions come to blows,